 Goucher expects all of its students to pursue a common set of learning experiences.
 Students have great freedom to determine and follow their own interests.
 In this pursuit, students enter into a space of inquiry—the Goucher Commons, the new curriculum, with other students and the faculty.
 Ultimately, students will gain an integrative learning experience and develop proficiency in areas that will make them ready for the jobs of the future.

 One hundred twenty (120) credit hours are required for the degree.
 A student must achieve a minimum 2.0 cumulative grade point average and a minimum grade of C- in each course that is counted toward fulfilling the requirements of the major.
 Credit hours at Goucher are defined on a semester basis.
 Candidates for the degree must complete a minimum of 60 credit hours at Goucher College.

-First Year Experience, FYE 134, a required course for all first-year students and transfer students, continues the orientation process and connects the learning that occurs for students both inside and outside of the classroom.
+First-Year Experience, FYE 134, a required course for all first-year students and highly recommended for transfer students, continues the orientation process and connects the learning that occurs for students both inside and outside of the classroom.
 Students will have the opportunity to build community, develop relationships with peers, and discover their sense of place at Goucher.
 Successful completion of the course is a graduation requirement for transfer students unless you are a Goucher II student over the age of 23.

 College Writing Proficiency